jgermita/jekyll-now/_posts/2017-11-16-Closed-loop-driving.md

 title: Closed-loop driving assist for skid steer robots
 ---

-Problem: I like fast robots
+Problem: _I like fast robots_

-Problem: Fast robots are often difficult to control
+Problem: _Fast robots are often difficult to control_

-Problem: I like fixing things in software.
+Problem: _I like fixing things in software._

-Solution: Closed-loop driving.
+Solution: _Closed-loop driving._

 There are certain maneuvers you perform as a driver to compensate for the behavior of the robot - pull back once you've hit your target to counteract inertia, sharply increase power at the beginning of the move to "kick" the robot into drive, react to other robots trying to turn your robot, etc. Using commonly available sensors, we can automatically do these compensations without the driver having to think twice.
 This makes the robot's drivetrain significantly more controllable, predictable, and intuitive to drive.
+Team 254's cheesy drive, specificially the negative inertia feature, is a great open-loop feedforward solution.
+This method takes that a step further by closing the loop with a sensor.

 A robot's motion can be described in one of two vectors - fwd/rev, and cw/ccw turning.
 This post will talk about closing the loop for cw/ccw turning but similar concepts can be used for fwd/rev.